hxr404/minecraft-stuff/README.md

 # minecraft-mods
-A list and comparison of some Minecraft mods (for the Fabric Modloader) The list itself is [**HERE (modlist.md)**](modlist.md)
+A list and comparison of some Minecraft QoL mods (for the Fabric Modloader) The list itself is [**HERE (modlist.md)**](modlist.md)

 # About & Credits